aziz-0786/reviewGrowthPro/README.md

-# reviewGrowthPro
+# Unified synergy
-ReviewGrothPro
+Unified Synergy
 Overview
-ReviewGrothPro is a web application developed using HTML, CSS, and JavaScript.
+Unified Synergy is a web application developed using HTML, CSS, and JavaScript.
 This project offers a comprehensive suite of features including:

 Review Campaign: Initiate and manage targeted review campaigns to enhance your online presence.